fbpx

 • We encourage all household members to visit with the animal before adoption.
 In some cases, we may require ALL household members to visit with the animal before we finalize the adoption.

-• For those who already have a dog at home, we invite you to request a dog-to-dog introduction at the shelter if you want one.
+• For those who already have a dog at home, we invite you to request a dog-to-dog introduction at the shelter if you would like one.
 This involves you bringing in your current dog to meet your desired adoptable dog to see how they interact.
 In some cases, we may require you to have a dog-to-dog introduction before we can finalize the adoption.

-5. Please note that all animals adopted from the VBSPCA will be spayed/neutered prior to adoption.
+Please note that all animals adopted from the VBSPCA will be spayed/neutered prior to adoption.

-6. The VBSPCA allows for out-of-state adoptions but reserves the right to deny out-of-state applicants if it is in the best interest of the animal.
+The VBSPCA allows for out-of-state adoptions but reserves the right to deny out-of-state applicants if it is in the best interest of the animal.
 Please note that any dogs who are undergoing heartworm treatment at the time of adoption must remain within a 75 mile radius of the VBSPCA during the treatment process.

-7. While we can sometimes accommodate same-day adoptions, in most cases we will ask you to make an appointment to finalize your adoption once you have submitted all required documents.
+While we can sometimes accommodate same-day adoptions, in most cases we will ask you to make an appointment to finalize your adoption once you have submitted all required documents.

 What to Bring With You to Facilitate the Adoption Process